oa-333/dbgutil/README.md

     Aborted

-### Dependencies
+### Dependencies & Limitations

-The dbgutil package has no external dependencies, except for libunwind on Linux/MinGW.
+The dbgutil package depends on libunwind on Linux/MinGW, and dbghelp.dll on Windows.
-Besides that, dbgutil relies solely on reading binary images and DWARF data.
+The supported debug format on Linux/MinGW systems is DWARF 5,
+Any toolchain that produces ELF or PE32 binary image with DWARF 5 (or pdb) debug information is a possible candidate for usage with dbgutil.
+On platforms/toolchains without explicit support, a few compile time preprocessor definitions may be added in order to enable such support.

 ### Installing